Second-half run powers No. 20 Florida St. over Wake Forest

-TALLAHASSEE, Fla.
-(AP) -- Dwayne Bacon and Xavier Rathan-Mayes scored 23 points apiece as No. 20 Florida State opened Atlantic Coast Conference play with an 88-72 victory over Wake Forest on Wednesday.

-Florida State trailed most of the game and was down 66-61 before it went on a run of 17 straight points over a 4:02 span.
-The Seminoles made seven straight shots from the field during the run while the Demon Deacons committed four turnovers.
+After trailing for most of the game, the Seminoles went on a run of 17 straight points over a 4-minute span in the second half as they posted an 88-72 victory over the Demon Deacons.

+''I think we are growing and maturing through the process.
+The quality of our depth was a big factor,'' Hamilton said.

+Dwayne Bacon and Xavier Rathan-Mayes each scored 23 points and led the Seminoles during the decisive run as Bacon had seven points and Rathan-Mayes five.
+Florida State trailed 66-61 before making seven straight shots from the field and forcing Wake to commit four turnovers as it took a 78-66 lead with 4:50 remaining.

 Jonathan Isaac added 13 points and CJ Walker had 12 for Florida State (12-1, 1-0), which has won nine straight for the first time since 2003-04 and is off to its best start since going 16-1 in 1988-89.

+The Demon Deacons (9-3, 0-1) were looking for their first road win in a conference opener since 2006-07 but couldn't contend with Florida State's size.
+Center Doral Moore suffered a leg injury 2 minutes into the game and did not return and leading scorer John Collins was held to two points.

-Keyshawn Woods and Bryant Crawford led the Demon Deacons (9-3, 0-1) with 16 each.
+Keyshawn Woods and Bryant Crawford led Wake with 16 points each.

+''We definitely let them off the hook,'' Woods said. ''We were up by one at halftime, then had a five-point lead (in the second half), and they hit us in the mouth and we didn't respond.''

 BIG PICTURE

-Wake Forest: If the Demon Deacons are going to be competitive in the conference this season, they can't have any bad games from John Collins.
-The sophomore forward, who came into the game leading the team in scoring (17.3 points) and rebounds (10.4), was held to a season-low two points and two rebounds as he spent most of the second half in foul trouble.
+Wake Forest: If the Demon Deacons are going to be competitive in the conference this season, they can't have any bad games from Collins.
+The sophomore forward, who came into the game averaging 17.3 points and 10.4 rebounds, spent most of the second half in foul trouble and was 1 of 3 from the field.

-Florida State: The Seminoles trailed by eight points less than 6 minutes into the game, which is the largest deficit they have faced this season.
-Instead of forcing things like they did last season, they worked their way back and were able to eventually take control in the second half.
-Things now getting tougher as five of FSU's next six opponents are ranked.
+Florida State: Instead of forcing things like they did last season, the Seminoles worked their way back and were able to eventually take control in the second half.
+Things now get more difficult as five of FSU's next six opponents are ranked.

-Bacon has scored in double figures in 23 straight games, which is the longest current streak in the conference. ...
-After making 16 3-pointers in a win over LSU on Dec.
-22, Wake Forest was 10 of 21 from the perimeter.
-It is the fifth time this season they have had 10 or more 3-pointers.

 MILESTONE